top of page

 which in this case is much more reliable

-When the number of sibling participants is greater than two, you must choose a main participant who will be the only one compared to the other two.
-The choice of participant depends on your research on the relationship between the individuals.
+When there are more than two sibling participants, you must choose a primary participant who will only be compared to the others.
+The choice of this participant depends on your research regarding the relationship between the individuals.

 The vast majority of the answer is no !
 Genetic analysis to determine parentage becomes too complex when the presumed father or mother is already a member of your family .